What should you do when your car dies, and you still owe money on it?

 Gap insurance is a long-shot alternative to avoid an expensive repair if your car dies before you pay it off.
 However, it does not work if your engine seizes or the transmission fails due to poor maintenance or mechanical failure.

-Gap insurance covers the difference between what your vehicle is currently worth and the amount owed on your loan – after an accident causes severe damage.
+Gap insurance covers the difference between your vehicle’s current worth and the amount owed on your loan after an accident causes severe damage.

 Plus, gap insurance only pays claims when the primary coverage totals the vehicle (repair costs exceed the restored value).